mc-datapacks/en/src/conventions/common_trait.md

 #### Slash Notation

 In the above example, you will notice the use of `/` in `metal/copper`, this is used when the trait alone can be ambiguous.
-For example, what does trait `orange` mean? is it the *color* orange or the *fruit* orange?
+For example, what does the trait `orange` mean? is it the *color* orange or the *fruit* orange?

 In such case we'll use slash notation to separate them. `color/orange` and `fruit/orange`